 We were both living a nightmare we couldn't wake up from.
-I lost four stone in weight and felt exhausted.
-I'd been trying to survive on three hours sleep a night and hold down a job.
+I lost four stones in weight and felt exhausted.
+I'd been trying to survive on three hours of sleep a night and hold down a job.

 I kept reminding myself of that famous quote by Winston Churchill, 'If you are going through hell, keep going.'

 We worked with our treating team and put together a bespoke action plan that included eating well, regular walking, socialising, memory games and more.

 Little by little, day by day, we managed to turn things round.
 It was no quick fix.
 And I am truly grateful for that and to all those who helped us.

 Adopting a healthy lifestyle can help people with dementia to manage their symptoms, but there is no strong evidence that these steps will slow or stop the underlying diseases that cause dementia.

 Discover important information and practical advice about daily living for those living with dementia and carers.